rainbow-me/rainbowkit/.changeset/violet-parents-tell.md

 "example": patch
 ---

 Added holesky testnet with chain id and icon.
-Also updated the example app to include holesky testnet chain.
+Also updated the example app to include the holesky testnet chain.